Keeper-Security/Commander/keepercommander/service/README.md

 #### Method 2: Using Config File (For existing configurations)
 Mount an existing Keeper configuration file to the container.

+#### Method 3: Using KSM Token
+Use a KSM one-time access token to download the `config.json` configuration from a Keeper record.
+The container will:
+- Download the `config.json` attachment from the specified record using the provided KSM token
+- Use the downloaded config for authentication

+#### Method 4: Using KSM Config File
+Use Keeper Secrets Manager (KSM) config file to download the `config.json` configuration from a Keeper record.
+The container will:
+- Download the `config.json` attachment from the specified record using the mounted KSM config file
+- Use the downloaded config for authentication

 ### Run Docker Container